ET & IVF Services

 TLG has had a mobile embryo processing laboratory in use for several years in conjunction with export and on-farm embryo collection procedures and processes.
 This DoA approved mobile laboratory was introduced to provide a stable and repeatable laboratory environment in which to manipulate the embryos.

 TLG will prepare the embryo flush and/or transfer program for you.
-Your donor’s flush history is compiled and the program is tailored specifically to optimise her results.
-All cows have a hair sample for DNA typing taken on the day of the flush.
 The histories and statistics of each donor cow are compiled at the TLG office and the program is tailored specifically to ensure professional management of your donors program to optimise her results.

-TLG, in conjunction with Animal Reproduction Co., also provides an IVF service at our Glenormiston facility and a fully equipped laboratory.
+TLG also provides an IVF service at our Glenormiston facility and a fully equipped laboratory.
 This technology is ideally suited to problem donors and elite young livestock.
 Able to be used on calves as young as eight months of age and cows in early pregnancy, these techniques can be used to minimise the generation interval, and therefore increase the rate of genetic gain.

 The commercial use of IVF and embryo transfer has been around for a number of years now, and the technology is well established amongst cattle breeders.